College of Pharmacy and Health SciencesQueens Campus

 For information regarding the non-matriculating student policy, please contact the Department of Pharmacy Administration and Public Health at 718-990-6679.

-Examples of careers in Global Health include:
+Examples of careers in Public Health:

 Students in the Master of Public Health program at St. John's benefit from outstanding academic, technological, and pre- professional resources.